-- a) An attorney; - b) A consultant or expert under the direction and control of an attorney representing an interested party which is a party to the investigation; - c) A consultant or expert who appears regularly before the Commission; 8 or - d) A representative of an interested party which is a party to the investigation, if such interested party is not represented by counsel.

-The person must represent an interested party who is a party to the relevant AD/CVD, safeguard, or LHT investigation.
-The term "interested party" is defined by statute and regulation.
+- a) An attorney;6 - b) A consultant or expert under the direction and control of an attorney representing an interested party which is a party to the investigation; - c) A consultant or expert who appears regularly before the Commission; 7 or - d) A representative of an interested party which is a party to the investigation, if such interested party is not represented by counsel.8 - 2.
+The person must represent an interested party which is a party to the relevant AD/CVD or safeguards investigation.
+The term "interested party" is defined by statute and regulation.9